 - 1/2 teaspoon chipotle powder

 - 1 teaspoon paprika

 - 1 teaspoon oregano molido

 - 3 teaspoons ground cumin

 These spices can usually be found in the Mexican food aisle or baking aisle at the grocery store.

-Stir seasonings together well using a whisk to prevent lumps in the cornstarch.
+Stir seasonings together well using a whisk to prevent lumps.

 Pour a few tablespoons of olive oil into frying pan.
 Cut chicken into strips (use 10 thighs or 6 breasts).
 Salt and pepper well.
 Stir after a few minutes of cooking and season with salt & pepper again.